genomicsclass/leanpub/manuscript/confounding.md

 What the plot suggests is that males were much more likely to apply to "easy" majors.
 The plot shows that males and "easy" majors are confounded.

-#### Confounding Explained Graphically
+#### Confounding explained graphically

 Here we visualize the confounding.
-In the plots below each letter represents a person.
+In the plots below, each letter represents a person.
 Accepted individuals are denoted in green and not admitted in orange.
 The letter indicates the major.
 In this first plot we group all the students together and notice that the proportion of green is larger for men.

 ![Admitted are in green and majors are denoted with letters.
 Here we clearly see that more males were admitted.](images/R/confounding-tmp-simpsons_paradox_illustration-1.png)